Parking lot security garage and car park safety is a core concern for families.

 Parking Lot Security – Property Crime

 The most common crimes in parking lots are theft and vandalism.
 Where else can you find such a selection of automobiles left unattended–it’s a thief’s dream.
 The most frequent crimes are auto vandalism and auto burglary.
 Thieves think nothing about smashing out your car window to steal a stereo, a portable telephone, or some item left on the seat.
-What they need is a little time and no witnesses.
+What they need are a little time and no witnesses.
 Some parking lots are notorious for auto thefts and auto burglaries.
 Sometimes the explanation is that they are located adjacent to excellent escape routes such as freeway on-ramps or major high-speed thoroughfares.
 See our site on Auto theft Facts.
 Flat parking lots are preferable to thieves because of ease of visibility and ease of escape.
 Multi-level pay lots offer some deterrence because of the access control and the requirement to pass the video-monitored toll booth upon exit.
 Valet parking is considered safer because the attendant goes out into the lot for you to retrieve your car.
 Another benefit is that unauthorized persons stand out in this special parking area that is supposed to be accessed by attendants only.
 If you are a woman alone, consider using valet parking at hotels and where available, especially at night.

 Remember these parking lot security tips: